devorbo/Assembler/README.md

 The program gets as an input an assembly file and goes through it twice.

-At the first pass, collects data as external and entry labels.
+At the first pass, collects data such as external and entry labels.

 At the second pass, starts to convert the code to a machine language.